Up to 50% off sofas & mattresses — limited‑time deals.

 • Binge-watchers and gamers who want a dedicated comfort seat

-• Anyone who needs more lumbar support control than a standard sofa
+• Anyone who needs more lumbar control than a standard sofa

-• Living rooms built around a TV or home theater setup
+• TV-first living rooms or a home theater setup

 Where it falls short:

-• Feels more like theater seating than a classic hosting sofa
+• Feels more like theater seating than a hosting sofa

-• Fold-down table breaks up the middle seat for three-across lounging
+• Fold-down table weakens the middle seat for three-across use

 Pros & Cons